moe221/Temperature-based_RT_project/README.md

 *	**Probability analysis** – likelihood of temperature change to occure given that a pumping event has already occurred
 *	**t-test** – To see if temperature based results and reference results a significantlly different from each other.
 *	**Linear Regression** – To see how well temperature based results can predict reference results.
-* **Root Mean Sqaured Error (RMSE)** - To have an error metric when directlly comparing temperature based results to the reference results
+* **Root Mean Sqaured Precent Error (RMSPE)** - To have an error metric when directlly comparing temperature based results to the reference results

 **Dataset A results**
 <p align="center">